rsksmart/rootstock-integration-tests/README.md

 Another advantage of this is that it will allow us to understand exactly what each test really needs in order to run, reducing uncertainties.

-To indicate a fork name to be used in the `fulfillRequirementsToRunAsSingleTestFile` function, you can specify it as the last argument of the command like this, passing the fork name `fingerroot500`:
+To indicate a fork name to be used in the `fulfillRequirementsToRunAsSingleTestFile` function, you can specify a `--forkName=<forkName>` parameter, for example, passing the fork name `fingerroot500`:

-> npm run run-single-test-file 02_00_01-2wp.js fingerroot500
+> node testRunner.js --runSingleTestFile --testFileName=02_00_01-2wp.js --forkName=fingerroot500

+Clearing logs:

+> node testRunner.js --clearLogs --runSingleTestFile --testFileName=02_00_01-2wp.js --forkName=fingerroot500

+> The parameters can be passed in any order.
+The `--forkName` param is optional.

 This is when the `fulfillRequirementsToRunAsSingleTestFile` function needs a fork name that needs to be dynamically passed.
 For example, the `2wp.js` file is run multiple times with different forks.
 We cannot simply hardcode which fork to use or to use the latest, because sometimes we will need to run it with a fork passed dynamically.